Lawyers for Lawyers urges authorities to stop harassing Nasrin Sotoudeh

 On 24 October 2014, the Nasimi District Court in Baku uled to extend the pre-trial detention of Intigam Aliyev until 8 February 2015.
 At the hearing it became clear that Aliyev is in poor health conditions.
 A petition from Itigam Aliev’s lawyer to release his defendant on bail or to convert his detention to house arrest […]

-Court: Interrogation of lawyer illegal
+Court: Interrogation of lawyer Yegor Mylnikov illegal

 Russian Lawyer who refused to testify against his client vindicated by the Court Lawyer Yegor Mylnikov has been forced to stop the defence of his client in a criminal case twice.
 In both cases, he had to defend himself in court.
-After he won his cases, Mylnikov received a formal warning from the Bar Association, […]
+After he won his cases, Mylnikov received a formal warning from the Bar Association, which […]

 Upcoming hearing in case of Maseko and Makhubu